Weng-lab-NIH/USCMD/readme.md

 | r2_filename | the name of the R2 file within exome_dir |
 | cellranger_bam | possorted.bam output from cellranger |
 | pipeline_dir | an empty directory to write output to |

+Please note `run_pipeline.bash` assumes each step's container is contained in a folder named `pipeline_containers`.

 We developed a dashboard to allow data visualization.
 To display this dashboard, you will need to input an HTTP port.
 By default, this is 80 on most systems.
 You will also need to input a CSV file with columns for sample_name, sex, age, and pipeline_dir.
 Here's an example of how to run the dashboard: